DaveLiddament/rector-rule-demo-update-belongs-to/README.md

 Note that call to `belongsTo` in the `App\Service\CarService::doSomething` method is not updated, as it is not a call on a class that extends `Model`.

+## Tests

+Check out the tests in `tools/Rector/Tests/` to see how the rule is tested.